Business Models

 Advantages to starting a franchise

-• Reduced risk - you have the freedom of business ownership but the safety net of a proven business model.
+• Reduced risk - you have the freedom of business ownership but the safety net of a proven business model for cash flows.

 • Access to financing - lenders prefer financing franchises over private startups because of their higher overall success rate.

 • Experience - there’s far less trial and error.
-The franchisor has already figured out how to efficiently deliver their product or service to the customer.
+The franchisor has already figured out how to efficiently deliver their product or service to the customer in the businesses operated.

 • Management systems - you get training and assistance in human resources, accounting, facilities management, legal compliance, and more.